(This is an unofficial Go FAQ. The official one is here.)

 But finalizers are never intended to be used as destructors of objects.

-The finalizers set by runtime.SetFinalizer
+The finalizers set by runtime.SetFinalizer are not guaranteed to run.

 So you shouldn't rely on finalizers for your program correctness.